 Collapse won't be like in the movies

-Nope, it will more of a shittification of all the things.
+Nope, it will be more of a shittification of all the things.
 Chapter 15 explains why this might not be so bad.

 Last chapter (“Ungrowth”) I introduced the idea of letting go of the growth myth.
 At the end, I dangled this: